 Designer signed costume jewelry - Hattie Carnegie, Miriam Haskell, Kenneth Jay Lane, Jomaz, Mazer, KJL, Givenchy, Chanel.

 Buying scrap gold

-And then there's Victorian Jewelry.
-Named for Queen Victoria, this era was during her reign from 1837 to 1901.
-Snake jewelry was popular, thanks to the Queen and her prince.
-A snake with a tail in it's mouth is considered a symbol of love eternal.
-Engagement rings were often made of diamonds, platinum or gold; 9 carat gold was a popular material along with plenty of gold filled items that are considered costume.
-Bird and flower designs were also popular at the time.
-The death of Queen Victoria's husband also began Mourning Jewelry.
-All black glass or jet formed into different pieces.
-Hair jewelry and so much more.
+There's also Victorian jewelry.
+This era was named after Queen Victoria and lasted from 1837 to 1901.
+Because of the Queen and her prince, snake jewelry was popular.
+A snake with its tail in its mouth is regarded as a symbol of eternal love.
+Engagement rings were frequently made of diamonds, platinum, or gold; 9 carat gold was a popular material, as were many gold-filled costume items.
+At the time, bird and flower designs were also popular.
+Mourning Jewelry was born with the death of Queen Victoria's husband.
+All black glass or jet formed into various shapes.
+Hair accessories and so much more.